DiffusionMRITool/dmritool/README.md

 License
 =======

-DMRITOOL is a free open source software.
+DMRITool is a free open source software.
 It is currently under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html), because it uses [GSL](http://www.gnu.org/software/gsl/) for mathematical special functions and [SPAMS](http://spams-devel.gforge.inria.fr/) for some optimization problems.